 Don’t let being gluten free get you down.
 This easy gluten free cranberry stuffing is full of delicious sweet pears, tart cranberries, and mushrooms.
 It tastes absolutely delicious, and your family will love every bite!

-We are getting closer to Thanksgiving and many who are gluten free think they have to pass on the stuffing.
+We are getting closer to Thanksgiving, and many gluten-free people think they have to pass on the stuffing.
 This is so far from the truth.
-So this year, don't pass on the stuffing!
+So this year, don’t pass on the stuffing!

 Why this stuffing is great:

 This is what I call the cleanup recipe.
-I get to clean out my freezer looking for all of the bags of ends.
-Not only do I get to gain more freezer space, but the family ends up with a delicious homemade gluten free cranberry stuffing recipe they all love!
-This recipe is easy to make ahead, or the same day.
+I get to clean out my freezer, looking for all the bags of ends.
+I gain more freezer space, and the family ends up with a delicious homemade gluten-free cranberry stuffing recipe they all love!
+This recipe is easy to make ahead of or on the same day.

-My kids leave lots of gluten free bread bags in the freezer with just the ends left.
-I go in once every couple of weeks and consolidate the bags, keeping a large bag filled with "ends" to be used someday.
+My kids leave many gluten-free bread bags in the freezer with just the ends left.
+I consolidate the bags once every couple of weeks, keeping a large bag filled with “ends” to be used someday.

 You can also use up those ends making this Classic Gluten Free Bread Pudding recipe.

 - Gluten free bread – you can use any brand, but try to avoid flavored bread like a raisin.